samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ### Developing the Azure Function

 As mentioned, access to the Azure Function will be secured by Auth0.
-As such, users have to authenticate in the Xamarin Forms application and then send request with the `access_token` to the function.
+As such, users have to authenticate in the Xamarin Forms application to then send requests with the `access_token` to the function.
 Here, OpenID Connect will be used to verify user identity and, once it's confirmed, a response with greeting will be returned.

 So, now, you will have to open the `run.csx` file from the "View files" tab on you Azure dashboard.
 This is the place where the function source code should be placed.
 Let's discuss it.